Skip to content

 In what way is the Pledge linked to the TNFD?

 The Task Force for Nature-related Financial Disclosures (TNFD) is mentioned in the guidance document as an example for commitment 5 of the Pledge, regarding public reporting as a financial institution.
 The Finance for Biodiversity Foundation is an observer member of the TNFD focusing on guidance and a framework for reporting on nature.
-The Task Force Members of TNFD will build the reporting framework which will be launched in 2023.

 In what way is the Pledge linked to PBAF?